Locally solid convergences and order continuity of positive operators: Acknowledgements

 \section{Acknowledgements}

 The author wants to thank Vladimir Troitsky, Mark Roelands and Marten Wortel for valuable discussions on the topic of this paper, as well as Taras Banakh who contributed an idea for Example \ref{nonr} and the service \href{mathoverflow.com/}{MathOverflow} which made it possible.
+Additional credit goes to the reviewer, who has corrected a serious mistake, numerous minor errors, and whose comments increased readability of the paper.

 \begin{bibsection} \begin{biblist}

 \bib{acw}{article}{ author={Abela, Kevin}, author={Chetcuti, Emmanuel}, author={Weber, Hans}, title={On different modes of order convergence and some applications}, journal={Positivity}, volume={26}, date={2022}, number={1}, pages={Paper No. 14, 22}, }